Create a multi-cluster application

 Synchronization Policy (Application Set)

-PRESERVE RESOURCES ON DELETION: If selected, resources created by the ApplicationSet's child applications are retained when the ApplicationSet is deleted.
+PRESERVE RESOURCES ON DELETION: Retains resources created by child applications when the ApplicationSet is deleted.

 Synchronization Policy (Application)

-• PRUNE RESOURCES: If selected, resources that are no longer defined in the Git repository are deleted from the cluster.
+• PRUNE RESOURCES: Deletes cluster resources no longer defined in the Git repository.

-• SELF HEAL: If selected, the application's live state automatically reconciles with the desired state in the Git repository.
-This prevents configuration drift caused by manual changes.
+• SELF HEAL: Reconciles the application's live state with the desired state in Git to prevent drift from manual changes.

 Parameter